bazzline/php_component_locator_generator/README.md

 # History

 * [upcomming](https://github.com/bazzline/php_component_locator_generator/tree/master)
+    * implement "FromPath" assembler that scans the path and iterates through the path and fetches the php class or interfaces
     * implement usage of php_component_cli_arguments
     * implement usage of php_component_command
     * implement directory creation if it does not exist